island255/binary2source-matching-under-function-inlining/README.md

 This is the repository illustrate how we label the inlined call sites, train the classifier for ICS prediction and generate SFSs for binary2source matching.

-This repository presents the code of our cross-project evaluation.
+This repository presents the code and dataset for our cross-project evaluation.

 This is the architecture of this repository.